cerebral/cerebral/packages/cerebral-module-useragent/README.md

 - `cd demo` and `npm install`
 - `npm start` runs the demo which is currently used for testing
 - `npm lint` lint with [JavaScript Standard Style](http://standardjs.com)
+- `npm run build` compiles es6 to es5

-As you can see.. no tests or compilation to es5.
-8-) Feel free to issue a pull request if you want this.
+No tests yet.
+Feel free to issue a pull request if you want this.